risd/steam/docs/app.md

 # STEAM Backend API

 This is a django application.
-The API is developed leans on the power of Tastypie and the authentication layer is done with Social Auth.
+The API is developed leans on the power of Tastypie.

+The map application uses Social Auth for the authentication layer.

+The news application uses tumblr and twitter.

 ## going ssl